 Volcanism varies markedly along the Lesser Antilles arc (MacDonald et al., 2000; Lindsay et al., 2005a).
 Generally, magma becomes enriched in incompatible elements (notably K) and radiogenic isotopes southward along the arc.
-This enrichment may be related to the increasing influence of subducted Orinoco sediment from the South American continent that is supplied into the forearc region from the south.
+This enrichment may be related to the increasing influence of subducted Orinoco sediment from the South American continent that is supplied into the forearc region from the south (MacDonald et al., 2000).
 In addition, it may be a consequence of variations in the subduction rate and subduction geometry normal to the arc.
 In the south, St. Vincent, Grenada, and the Grenadine Islands are dominated by basaltic to basaltic andesitic magma.
-Soufrière on St. Vincent and the submarine Kick'em Jenny are the two historically active centers in this area.
+Soufrière Volcano on St. Vincent and the submarine Kick'em Jenny Volcano are the two historically active centers in this area.
 In the central Lesser Antilles, St. Lucia, Dominica, and Martinique are large islands dominated by silicic magma with subsidiary mafic magma.
 Relatively high rates of volcanism can be inferred from the regional inventory of marine tephra layers from these islands (Sigurdsson et al., 1980), as well as the size of the volcanic centers.
-Duchoiselle (2003) estimated a recurrence rate of 2.6 magmatic eruptions/k.y. for Montagne Pelée on Martinique.
-Volcanism on all the central islands has produced several large Plinian-style explosive eruptions with associated ignimbrites in the recent geological past.
-In the north, the small volcanoes of Soufrière Hills on Montserrat and Soufrière on Guadeloupe have produced dominantly andesitic magma, whereas Nevis, St. Kitts, St. Eustatius, and Saba have erupted substantial volumes of basaltic and andesitic magma.
-However, their magma production rates and eruption frequency are comparatively low (e.g., 0.5 magmatic eruptions/k.y., Soufrière on Guadeloupe; Komorowski et al., 2005).
-The areas studied during this project correspond to the central transition zone.
-Alternating periods of longer intervals of constant magma compositions with shorter intervals of varying magmatic compositions are typically observed on timescales of ~ 1 m.y. across this transition zone.
+Duchoiselle (2003) and Boudon et al., (2004) estimated a recurrence rate of 2.6 magmatic eruptions/k.y. for Montagne Pelée Volcano on Martinique.
+Volcanism on all the central islands has resulted in several large Plinianstyle explosive eruptions with associated ignimbrites in the recent geological past.
+In the north, the volcanoes of Soufrière Hills on Montserrat and Soufrière on Guadeloupe have produced dominantly andesitic magma, whereas Nevis, St. Kitts, St. Eustatius, and Saba have erupted substantial volumes of basaltic and andesitic magma.
+However, their magma production rates and eruption frequency are comparatively low (e.g., 0.5 magmatic eruptions/k.y., Soufrière Volcano on Guadeloupe; Komorowski et al., 2005).
+Alternating periods of longer intervals of constant magma compositions with shorter intervals of varying magmatic compositions are typically observed on timescales of ~1 m.y. across this transition zone.

 Much of the compositional variability observed in single volcanoes on the arc can be related to magma formation and evolutionary processes within the crust.
 Annen et al. (2006, 2008) provide a conceptual framework for understanding the dynamics of magma generation, magma differentiation, and transport.
-Magma flux rates are considered to be the major control of the formation of shallow magma chambers containing eruptible magma and of their compositions.
-Understanding the igneous processes of volcanic arcs and the subduction zone engine is fundamental because they provide a viable mechanism to generate continental crust and are key components of global-scale geochemical cycling.
+Magma flux rates are considered to be the major control on the formation of shallow magma chambers containing eruptible magma and of their compositions.
+Understanding the igneous processes of volcanic arcs and the subduction zone engine is fundamental because they provide a viable mechanism to generate continental crust and are key components of globalscale geochemical cycling.